dzharii/awesome-typescript/README.md

 * :octocat: [fast-check](https://github.com/dubzzz/fast-check) - Property based testing framework for TypeScript.
 * :octocat: [InversifyJS](https://github.com/inversify/InversifyJS/) -  powerful and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript.
 * :octocat: [TypeORM](https://github.com/typeorm/typeorm) - ORM for TypeScript and JavaScript (ES7, ES6, ES5).
 Supports MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server, Oracle, WebSQL databases.
 Works in NodeJS, Browser, Ionic, Cordova and Electron platforms.
+  * :octocat: [Safe-TypeORM](https://github.com/samchon/safe-typeorm) - Enhances `TypeORM` in the compilation level and supports automated performance tuning tools through the application level joining.
+Therefore, you don't need to be suffered from the SQL runtime error, because they would be caught in the compile level.
+Also, you can concentrate only on how to design ORM and JSON structures because others like INSERT, SELECT and JOIN queries' composition and those performacne tuning are automated.
 * :octocat: [MikroORM](https://github.com/mikro-orm/mikro-orm) - TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
 Supports MongoDB, PostgreSQL, MySQL and SQLite.
 * :octocat: [Prisma](https://github.com/prisma/prisma) - Modern database access (ORM alternative) for Node.js & TypeScript | PostgreSQL, MySQL & SQLite
 * :octocat: [TypeGQL](https://github.com/prismake/typegql) - Set of tools for creating GraphQL schema directly from typed TypeScript class.